pattydubb/venice-io-accounting-portal/README.md

 - Simple application cards with status indicators
 - Easy setup for adding new applications
 - Responsive design for all devices
-- Airtable integration for managing applications (optional)
+- Optional Airtable integration for managing applications dynamically

 ## Tech Stack